Alabama–Quassarte Tribal Town: Government

 Tribal enrollment is based on lineal descent from 1890 and 1895 tribal rolls.
-It does not require a minimum blood quantum.
+It does not require a minimum blood quantum, but dictates that as long as you can trace your lineage through one or both parents who were citizens of the tribe at the time of your birth, citizenship can be granted to you.
 Certain federal benefits for qualified Native Americans, such as educational scholarships, do require certain blood quantum.

 The tribe maintains a close relationship with the Muscogee Creek Nation and falls under the jurisdiction of their tribal courts.
-Some members are dually enrolled in the Muscogee Nation.
+Some citizens are dually enrolled in the Muscogee Nation.

 Economic development

 The Alabama–Quassarte Tribal Town operates a tribal housing program and a gaming center (Red Hawk Gaming) in Wetumka.